nushell/nushell.github.io/book/commands/ansi_gradient.md

 layout: command
 version: 0.60.1
 usage: |
-  draw text with a provided start and end code making a gradient
+  Draw text with a provided start and end code making a gradient
 ---

 # `{{ $frontmatter.title }}`